 How to deal with the end of a friendship

-One friendship can’t take the place of another: let it go.
+One friendship can’t take the place of another.
 This is something you need to understand.
-Letting go of a friendship means knowing how to turn the page and move forward.
+Letting go of friendship means knowing how to turn the page and move forward.

 Each person, each friendship, and each relationship gives you certain things.
 That’s why you can’t find a new friend who offers you the same as what the other used to.
 Let people be their authentic selves.